Eating Frozen Yogurt Improves Your Health in These 10 Ways

 7. Is a great source of protein

-But here’s something else: 8ounces of yogurt contains 10-14gm of proteins as compared to milk, which contains only 8gms of proteins.
+But here’s something else: 8 ounces of yogurt contains 10-14gm of proteins as compared to milk, which has only 8gms of proteins.

 8. Can lower cholesterol

-Here’s the thing about cholesterol: too much of it is bad.
+Here’s the thing about cholesterol: too much of it is terrible.

-Our bodies thrive on a healthy amount of cholesterol, which is a waxy substance our blood.
+Our bodies thrive on a healthy amount of cholesterol, a waxy substance in our blood.
 We need it to develop healthy cells.